AugustMiller/lonetosh/Readme.md

 $ yarn build
 ```

 You'll see some output from Yarn, and the `index.mjs` build script.
+Please be aware that none of the other OpenCore configuration can be modified this way—so, best to fork the repo and experiment with requirements for your platform!

 > Note: Only tested in Node 14.